-Services that are covered for you What you must pay when you get these services In-Network What you must pay when you get these services Out-of-Network

-Dental services (continued)

-• Fillings

-• Crowns

-Inlays

-Onlays

-Veneers

-Endodontics, Periodontics, Prosthodontics (Removable & Fixed), Implant Services, Oral/ Maxillofacial Surgery, Adjunctive General Services

-You pay a 50% coinsurance for the following services:

-Analgesia/Sedation (only with covered surgical procedures)

-Tooth desensitization

-Oral surgery (simple extractions and complicated, impacted)

-Debridement

-Pulpotomy (deciduous teeth only)

-Pulp capping (direct)

-Bridges

-Implants

-Bone grafting (only covered at time of extraction or at the time of a covered implant placement) Periodontic surgery

-Periodontal therapy (scaling and root planing)

-Root canal therapy

-Dentures

-Denture relines

-The dental services on your plan are covered up to a combined \$1,250 Annual Maximum.
+What you must pay Services that are covered for you when you get these services In-Network Dental services (continued) SCIVICES III-IACTWOIK Endodontics, Periodontics, Prosthodontics (Removable & Fixed), Implant Services, Oral/Maxillofacial Surgery, Adjunctive General Services You pay a 50% coinsurance for the following services: Analgesia/Sedation (only with covered surgical procedures) Tooth desensitization Oral surgery (simple extractions and complicated, impacted) Debridement Pulpotomy (deciduous teeth only) Pulp capping (direct) Bridges Implants Bone grafting (only covered at time of extraction or at the time of a covered implant placement) Periodontic surgery Periodontal therapy (scaling and root planing) Root canal therapy Dentures Denture relines The dental services on your plan are covered up to a combined \$1,750 annual maximum.
+You must see an in-network dental provider for these services.
 Please see Chapter 4, Section 3.1 for exclusions and limitations.

-Services that are covered for you What you must pay when you get these services In-Network What you must pay when you get these services Out-of-Network Dental services (continued) We will cover 100% up to our maximum allowable charges, minus your cost-sharing (if there is any), for covered services.
-This maximum allowable is based on the 85th percentile of usual, customary, and reasonable (UCR) charges.
-If your dentist is out of our network and the charges are more than the maximum allowable amount, you will have to pay for the excess charges.
-Depression screening No prior authorization required.
+Depression screening There is no coinsurance, No prior authorization required.
 We cover one screening for depression per year.
-The screening must be done in a primary care setting that can provide follow-up treatment and/or referrals.
-There is no coinsurance or copay for an annual depression screening visit.
-50% coinsurance No prior authorization required.
+The screening must be done in a primary care setting that can provide follow-up treatment and/or referrals. copay, or deductible for an annual depression screening visit.

+Services that are covered for you What you must pay when you get these services In-Network Diabetes screening No prior authorization required.
 We cover this screening (includes fasting glucose tests) if you have any of the following risk factors: high blood pressure (hypertension), history of abnormal cholesterol and triglyceride levels (dyslipidemia), obesity, or a history of high blood sugar (glucose).
 Tests may also be covered if you meet other requirements, like being overweight and having a family history of diabetes.
+There is no coinsurance, copay, or deductible for the Medicare covered diabetes screening tests.
 You may be eligible for up to two diabetes screenings every 12 months following the date of your most recent diabetes screening test.
-There is no coinsurance or copay for the Medicare covered diabetes screening tests.
-50% coinsurance Diabetes self-management training, diabetic services, and supplies When in-network: Prior authorization may be required for some diabetic services and supplies.
+Diabetes self-management training, diabetic services, and supplies Prior authorization may be required for some diabetic services and supplies.
 For all people who have diabetes (insulin and non-insulin users).
-Covered services include: \$0 copay 50% coinsurance

-Compiess that are accounted for your What you must pay when you get these services What you must pay when you get these services Services that are covered for you Diabetes self-management training, diabetic services, and supplies (continued) In-Network Out-of-Network Supplies to monitor your blood glucose: Blood glucose monitor, blood glucose test strips, lancet devices and lancets, and glucose-control solutions for checking the accuracy of test strips and monitors.
+Covered services include: Supplies to monitor your blood glucose: Blood glucose monitor, blood glucose test strips, lancet devices and lancets, and glucose-control solutions for checking the accuracy of test strips and monitors.
 Limited to OneTouch branded products when filled through a pharmacy.
 For a list of covered supplies, please refer to the Part B Product List on our website at Medicare.PacificSource.com.
 For people with diabetes who have severe diabetic foot disease: One pair per calendar year of therapeutic custom-molded shoes (including inserts provided with such shoes) and two additional pairs of inserts, or one pair of depth shoes and three pairs of inserts (not including the non-customized removable inserts provided with such shoes).
 Coverage includes fitting.
-Diabetes self-management training is covered under certain conditions.
-Durable medical equipment (DME) and 20% coinsurance 50% coinsurance related supplies When in-network: Prior authorization may be required for some Durable Medical Equipment (DME).
+20% coinsurance Diabetes self-management training is covered under certain conditions. \$0 copay

+Durable medical equipment (DME) and related supplies

+Prior authorization may be required for some Durable Medical Equipment (DME).

 (For a definition of durable medical equipment, see Chapter 12 as well as Chapter 3, Section 7 of this document.)

-Your cost sharing for Medicare oxygen equipment coverage is 20% coinsurance, every month.
-Your cost sharing 1 JU /0 CUITSUI AITCE Covered items include, but are not limited to: wheelchairs, crutches, powered mattress systems, diabetic supplies, hospital beds ordered by a provider for use in the home, IV infusion pumps, speech generating devices, oxygen equipment, nebulizers, and walkers. will not change after being enrolled for 36 months.
+Covered items include, but are not limited to: wheelchairs, crutches, powered mattress systems, diabetic supplies, hospital beds ordered by a provider for use in the home, IV infusion pumps, speech generating devices, oxygen equipment, nebulizers, and walkers.